Stages of settling in

-Helping a partner settle in
+Helping a partner to settle in

-One of you may feel homesick and vulnerable without their family and old friends, while the other may be really enjoying the new experiences.
+One of you may feel homesick and vulnerable without their family and old friends, while the other may really be enjoying the new experiences.
 Being aware of this can help.

-Helping children settle in
+Helping children to settle in

 Giving children a better life is a big reason many parents move to New Zealand.
 Helping your children adapt to the change will be an important part of migrating successfully.

 Fortunately you do not have to handle this one on your own.